haha8888haha8888/Zer00logy/README.md

 This project, including all theory, structure, terminology, and code fragments related to Zero-ology / Zer00logy and the **Three Mini AI Bot - Symbolic Collapse AI Bot Lesson & Verifier**, is protected under the following terms:

 - 🛡️ Authorship-trace locked
-- 🆓 Open source for replication
+- 🆓 Open source for Reproduction
 - 🚫 Not available for commercial use or resale
 - 🔐 Part of the emergent IP archive **Zer00logy**
 - 📚 Allowed Third Party Hosting: archive.org / GitHub.com